This post was most recently updated on January 4th, 2021.Reading Time: 8 minutes.

 And that’s the end of your Spotify Premium – hope you didn’t pay more than it’s worth.

-This is partially my guesswork, but since “fake Premium families” are against Spotify’s EULA, there’s no guarantee you’ll keep your Premium (or even your account!) even for the duration of the buyer’s protection (~2 months).
+This is partially my guesswork, but since “fake Premium families” are against Spotify’s EULA, there’s no guarantee you’ll keep your Premium (or perhaps your account!) even for the duration of the buyer’s protection (~2 months).

 Then again, it doesn’t sound like Spotify has much interest in the matter.